VicPopescu/LazyPenguinProject/README.md

 # LazyPenguinProject
 2D Platformer.
-This is a personal project!
+Check the end of the list for references.
 Started on Dec 6, 2015.

 #Project phases: